AndrewRathbun/KAPE-EZToolsAncillaryUpdater/.github/ISSUE_TEMPLATE/BugReport.md

+---
+name: Bug report
+about: Create a report to help improve the script
+title: ''
+labels: bug
+assignees: AndrewRathbun
+---

 **Script Info**

 From your KAPEUpdate.log file, please paste the first few lines that display the script name, hash, etc. For example: